Sumo Logic ahead of the packRead article

-Log aggregation is a software function that consolidates log data from throughout the IT infrastructure into a single centralized platform where it can be reviewed and analyzed.
+Log aggregation is a software function that consolidates log data from throughout the IT infrastructure, including microservices, into a single centralized platform where it can be reviewed and analyzed.
 Log aggregation software tools may support additional functionality, such as data normalization, log search, and complex data analysis.
 Log aggregation is just one aspect of an overall log management process that produces real-time insights into application security and performance.

-- A schedule batch job completes
+A scheduled batch job completes

-- The application successfully loaded
+The application successfully loaded

-- A user copied some files
+A user copied some files

-- A driver initialized correctly
+A driver initialized correctly

 Warnings and errors are relatively similar, so consider the following distinction:

-- If the user performs an action that calls Database X and the application crashes, the result should be an error log
+If the user performs an action that calls Database X and the application crashes, the result should be an error log.

-- If the user performs an action that calls Database X and it takes 20 seconds longer than expected, the result should be a warning log
+If the user performs an action that calls Database X and it takes 20 seconds longer than expected, the result should be a warning log.

 In addition to logging success audits, log aggregation tools also keep track of failed security events.
-Anytime a user enters the wrong password, answers a security question incorrectly or otherwise fails to authenticate access to the system, a log will be generated that documents the event.
+Anytime a user enters the wrong password, answers a security question incorrectly, or otherwise fails to authenticate access to the system, a log will be generated that documents the event.

 In addition to the event type, each event log typically includes:

-- The data that the event occurred
+The data that the event occurred

-- The time that the event occurred
+The time that the event occurred

-- A description of the event, including an error code if applicable
+A description of the event, including an error code if applicable

-- The user profile that was active when the event occurred
+The user profile that was active when the event occurred

-- The name of the computer or network endpoint where the event occurred
+The name of the computer or network endpoint where the event occurred

-- An event identification number for reference
+An event identification number for reference

 The source of the event